 Although the evidence is promising, more research is needed to truly determine how effective the oil is — especially in comparison to proven treatment options.

-Topically applied tea tree oil is considered safe for most people.
+Topically applied tea tree oil is for most people.
 This means that tea tree oil is likely safe to use on the external area around most face and body piercings.

 This includes piercings in your:

 Tea tree oil shouldn’t be swallowed, so it typically isn’t recommended for oral use.
 Ingestion can lead to adverse side effects, including reduced muscle coordination, dizziness, and confusion.

 In some cases, it may be safe to use tea tree oil as part of a mouth rinse or a soak.
 You should talk to your piercer before using the oil to care for any oral piercing.

 You should also talk to your piercer before using the oil to care for a genital piercing; internal use of any kind may result in side effects.

 The way you use the oil ultimately depends on where you’re applying it.
 Spot treatments work well for surface piercings, while soaks and rinses may work better for other types of piercings.

 Regardless of where you plan to use the oil, you should also dilute the oil and perform a patch test before doing a full application.
 This will allow you to see how your skin reacts before you apply it to an open wound.